Isles of Capri, Florida

 Isles of Capri is an island community located in unincorporated Collier County, Florida.
 The isles are a grouping of four mangrove islands that were developed and connected in the 1950s.
-The isles are connected by Capri Boulevard, and can be accessed from nearby State Route 951 (Collier Blvd).
+The isles are connected by Capri Boulevard, and can be accessed from nearby SR 951 (Collier Boulevard).
 Isles of Capri is located just north of Marco Island.

 Background

 Leland L. "Doc" Loach purchased four mangrove islands in 1955.
 Soon after, the isles were dredged and connected to form its current configuration.

 Today, Isles of Capri is a vacation, boating and fishing community, evidenced by the numerous docks and a large marina located on the isles.
 Residents and visitors are attracted to the Isles by water activities and canal, bay and Gulf of Mexico views.
 Like Collier County, the island has both a permanent and seasonal population.
 The population drops significantly in the summer.

 While much of Isles of Capri is residential, what the locals call the "commercial island" is the home to multiple restaurants, marinas and real estate offices.

 La Peninsula, a condominium community made up of seven individual complexes, sits at the southwestern tip of Isles of Capri.